rancher/dev-charts/README.md

   package.yaml              # metadata manifest containing upstream chart location, package version
-  ${CHART_NAME}.patch       # patch file containing the diff between modified chart and upstream overlay/*                 # overlay files that needs to added on top of upstream, for example, questions.yaml sha256sum.txt             # sha256 checksum for all files included in the modified helm chart
+  ${CHART_NAME}.patch       # patch file containing the diff between modified chart and upstream overlay/*                 # overlay files that needs to added on top of upstream, for example, questions.yaml
 ```

 A regular `package.yaml` will have the following content: